joshuadahlunr/cs480dahl/PA9/README.md

 # Dependencies, Building, and Running

 ## Dependency Instructions
-For both of the operating systems to run this project installation of these three programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), and [SDL2](https://wiki.libsdl.org/Tutorials).
+To run this project installation of these three programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), and [SDL2](https://wiki.libsdl.org/Tutorials).

 A CMAKE version of at least 3.8 is required to build the project.

 ## Dear ImGui and ReactPhysics3D
 The program relies on the Dear ImGui library.
-If git is being used this library is included as a submodule and may be downloaded by running:
+If git is being used these libraries are included as submodules and may be downloaded by running:
 ```bash
 git submodule init
 git submodule update
 ```

 If git is not being used the two libraries will need to be download from: https://github.com/ocornut/imgui  and: https://github.com/DanielChappuis/reactphysics3d respectively.
-The the code zip for both must then be extracted into `PA9/thirdparty` (The dearimgui symbolic-link must be overwritten).
+The the code zip for both must then be extracted into `PA9/thirdparty` (The symbolic-links must be overwritten).

 ## Assimp Model Loading